reuterk/pocli/README.rst

 Introduction
 ------------

-The pocli package provides a lightweight OwnCloud command line client for basic file operations such as upload, download, directory creation and listing, and deletion.
+The pocli package provides a lightweight ownCloud command line client for basic file operations such as upload, download, directory creation and listing, and deletion.
 It is written in Python and built upon the official pyocclient package.